 The Tracking menu for the SHOUT app is shown in Figure 27.
 There are a variety of different menus used to interact with the tracking function.
-Some menus, such as Geofences and Call Out, require the user to use SatTerm to configure parameters beforehand.
-For these options, user is referred to Section 6.2 Using SatTerm for more details.
-This menu has the following sub-menu items:
+Some menus, such as Geofences and Call Out, require using SatTerm to configure parameters beforehand.
+For these options, refer to section 5.2 Using SatTerm for more details.
+This menu has the following submenu items: